Italian brake maker Brembo treads new path with Pirelli stake

-Italy's Brembo, which make brakes for Ferrari, Tesla, BMW and Mercedes as well as several Formula 1 teams, has taken a small "long-term" stake in tyre maker Pirelli.
+Italy's Brembo, which makes brakes for Ferrari, Tesla, BMW, and Mercedes as well as several Formula One teams, has taken a small "long-term" stake in tyre maker Pirelli.
 Brembo said on Tuesday it had decided to buy the 2.43% stake, held both directly and indirectly through its Nuova FourB parent company, with "a non-speculative, long-term approach" and it had made the move "autonomously".

-Shares in Pirelli, which was not immediately reachable for comment, are trading close to their lowest level since the tyremaker went public again in 2017, two years after a delisting that followed a takeover by ChemChina.
+Shares in Pirelli are trading close to their lowest level since the tyremaker went public again in 2017, two years after a delisting that followed a takeover by ChemChina.
 A source close to the matter said Brembo bought the stake without informing Pirelli, whose shares are down by around 40% so far this year, or its shareholders.

 Pirelli, whose tyres are used by Formula One racing teams and automakers such as BMW and Audi has repositioned itself to serve the premium market segment, which is also Brembo's focus.
-Marco Tronchetti Provera, Pirelli's chief executive, said Brembo's arrival as a shareholder at time of depressed market valuations confirmed the tyremaking firm had done a good job in recent years, as well as its solidity.
+Marco Tronchetti Provera, Pirelli's chief executive, said stake increases by existing shareholders and the arrival of new ones such as Brembo at time of depressed market valuations confirmed the tyre making firm had done a good job in recent years, as well as its solidity.

 "But the course of Pirelli's business will continue unchanged," he said.
-INVESTOR PACT
+Pirelli also said on Tuesday it had secured a new five-year, 800 million euro financing which it will use mainly to repay existing debt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)